French DepartmentIn the Department of French and Italian Studies

 The 10 (or nine) courses completed on campus or abroad must include

-- one course focusing on the acquisition of critical tools and methods and/or the application of theory (such as French 237, 252, and select 300-level courses)
+- one course focusing on the acquisition of critical tools and methods and/or the application of theory (such as French 237, 252, and select 300- or 400-level courses)

 One course conducted in English in a department such as art, government, or history, in which the principal focus is France or Francophone countries, may be counted toward the major; it must be approved in advance by the advisor in the major or department chair.
 Majors must take at least one course in the department each semester.
 For students returning from foreign study, these courses must be numbered 300 or higher.
 Majors are required to spend at least one semester studying in a French-speaking country and are strongly encouraged to spend a full academic year.
 Three semester courses of transfer credit may be counted toward the major for a semester of study away from Colby, a maximum of five for a year.